One of your loyal, hardworking, and trusted employees is leaving the company.

 This prevents knowledge from being siloed or lost.

-This method of sharing, saving, and creating knowledge within a collaborative platform online is the essential structure of an effective social knowledge management system.
+This method of sharing, saving, and creating knowledge within a collaborative platform online is the essential structure of effective knowledge management software.

 Social business consists of optimizing the method by which a company operates to benefit its entire ecosystem, ranging from owners to management, employees and clients.